 “As long as there is that need for critical cleaning, MicroCare will always be at the forefront.”

 One of the First

-The short answer is that Jay was one of the very first employees at MicroCare, just about 33 years ago.
-He has worn more hats at MicroCare than anyone, learning on the job while he actually was inventing the job.
+The short answer is that Jay was one of the very first employees at MicroCare, he started in 1986.
+Jay has worn more hats at MicroCare than anyone, learning on the job while he actually was inventing the job.
 Over his 30+ years at MicroCare, he’s been the entire sales force, the purchasing department, half of the factory staff and all of the R&D team.
 He’s entered orders, negotiated with vendors, hired staff, engaged customers at trade shows, worked the shipping dock and developed most of the amazing products in the MicroCare line.

 Continued Growth and Focus

 Now that MicroCare has grown and brought on many subject matter experts, Jay has been able to specialize a little bit.
 Today much of his work is focused on new product development and regulatory compliance and intellectual property matters such as copyrights, contracts and patents.
 MicroCare is growing fast and Jay is proud of that growth.
 “There are always new products to develop and new markets to explore,” Jay noted.
 “Technology is changing at an alarmingly fast rate and yet there is always a need for cleaning.
 As long as there is that need for critical cleaning, MicroCare will always be at the forefront.”